BHP Billiton Iron Ore Pty Ltd (BHP) operates two mines close to the Newman town site that contribute to airborne dust in

 - daily average Total Suspended Particulates (TSP) levels exceeded a benchmark guideline adopted for the study in the majority of samples.
 The elevated concentrations of TSP measured during the campaign are consistent with other dust monitoring data collected by industry in the region.

-The focus of the review is on dust emissions and impacts from the prescribed premises activities authorised under the existing licences, to ensure that the regulatory approach is fit-for-purpose.
-The review takes into consideration key dust sources, emissions, pathways and management measures, in addition to historic monitoring results, findings of the dust composition study and advice from the Department of Health.
+The focus of the review has been on dust emissions and impacts from the prescribed premises activities authorised under the existing licences, to ensure that the regulatory approach is fit-for-purpose.
+The review has considered key dust sources, emissions, pathways and management measures, in addition to historic monitoring results, findings of the dust composition study and advice from the Department of Health.

-The licences cover ore processing and related activities.
-The Environmental Protection Authority; the Department of Jobs, Tourism, Science and Innovation; and the Department of Mines, Industry Regulation and Safety also have responsibilities for governing mining activities at Newman.
+Beyond the activities regulated by the licences, the Environmental Protection Authority, the Department of Jobs, Tourism, Science and Innovation and the Department of Mines, Industry Regulation and Safety, also have responsibilities for governing mining activities at Newman.